apache/airflow/docs/apache-airflow/logging-monitoring/errors.rst

 ======================================= ==============================================================

-Impact os Sentry on Environment variables passed to Subprocess Hook
+Impact of Sentry on Environment variables passed to Subprocess Hook
 -------------------------------------------------------------------

 When Sentry is enabled, by default it changes standard library to pass all environment variables to